juliogomez/netdevops/pyATS.md

 And of course, you can even create your own tasks!

-Let's try now a different task, and learn about BGP in the _csr_:
+Now let's try a different task, and learn about _all-things- BGP in the _csr_ device:

 ```
 In [11]: bgp = tasks.learn('bgp',csr)